GluuFederation/gluu-gateway/README.md

 1. Add | Edit | Delete API's
 1. Restict access to tokens with certain OAuth scopes
 1. API Dashboard to configure and monitor the health of your servers.
-1. Manage your api gateway cluster for high availability
+1. Manage your API gateway cluster for high availability
 1. Backup, restore and migrate Kong instances using snapshots
 1. Leverages the security and upgradability of the oxd-server